World's Leading XSD Tools for Editing, Data Mapping, and More

 XSD structure lends itself easily to a visual editing environment.
 Working in the graphical XML Schema Editor in XMLSpy, you’ll have access to helpful entry helpers and wizards.
 The schema design view uses a visual, drag-and-drop editing paradigm alongside the industry’s strongest XML validation and error-correction engine.
 Since the XSD editor allows you to create schemas in a graphical manner, you can focus on the semantics of your schema while leaving the syntactical details of the XML Schema language to XMLSpy.

 You don’t have to start from scratch when modeling an XML Schema.
-The XML editor will generate a valid schema based on an existing XML instance or group of instances, a DTD, a database schema, and even a JSON Schema.
+The XML editor will generate a valid schema based on an existing XML instance or group of instances (XML to XSD), a DTD, a database schema, and even a JSON Schema.

-Likewise, you can easily convert your XSD to a JSON Schema or DB schema, generate sample XML instances based on an XSD, and so on.
+Likewise, you can easily convert your XSD to a JSON Schema or DB schema, generate sample XML instances based on an XSD (XSD to XML), and so on.
 You can also utilize MapForce to convert between XSD and any other type of data (see below).

 Once you have modeled data elements in XML Schema using the graphical XML Schema editor, XMLSpy can auto-generate class files (data bindings) corresponding to elements defined in your data model.